Communities in Norfolk County, Ontario: Green's Corners

 Green's Corners is a hamlet in Norfolk County that is located west of Simcoe, north of Walsh, southeast of Delhi, and east of Pine Grove.
 The population of Green's Corners is less than 50 people.
 In addition to residential property, there is also agriculture and some commerce.
 There is a bakery, a bed and breakfast, an automobile garage, and a Christmas tree store.
 This hamlet was also the hometown of the late musician, Rick Danko of The Band, who enjoyed a remarkable career on and off the stage.

+H

-Halfway House Corners
+Halfway House Corner

-Halfway House Corners is a hamlet in Norfolk County.
+Halfway House Corner is a hamlet in Norfolk County.
 It is considered to be south of Simcoe and northwest of Port Dover.
 The Halfway House was an inn that sat on the southwest corner of the intersection.
 The name was given because it was located exactly half the distance between Port Dover and Simcoe.
 Ontario Highway 24 is the main road and commerce in this community includes a bait shop and a recording studio.

 Hillcrest

 Hillcrest (42.830471°N 80.336494°W) is a hamlet in Norfolk County that is in between Bill's Corners and the town of Simcoe.
 There is also a soccer field; which received a $15,000 stimulus package from the Simcoe Lions Club on April 7, 2013.
 Adult amateur leagues typically do not use this field; with the exception of the Western Ontario Soccer League.

-During the winter months (late November through early April), Hillcrest becomes a haven for snowmobile users.
-Religious needs for this community are provided either by the Simcoe United Church or the nearby Kingdom Hall for Jehovah's Witnesses (although non-members are welcome as pupils for weekly service).